-That idea of a harmonic and partials is an incredibly important one, as anyone who has ever heard music will attest.
-Consider the fact that if a low frequency pure tone is sounded first as a low and then a high loudness level, most perceivers will state that the second tone has a lower pitch, despite the fact that the frequency has not changed.
+LC 25.
+The transformeriess line level condenser.
+The only one of its kind.
+Did you ever dream of a mike that never lies?
+Never adds, never subtracts?
+Not even at 130 dB SPL? pure tone is sounded first as a low and then a high loudness level, most perceivers will state that the second tone has a lower pitch, despite the fact that the frequency has not changed.
 However for complex tones (say, from acoustic musical instruments), that perceived change in pitch is much smaller because, as Fourier analysis reveals, even if the fundamental lies in a pitch range subject to that decrease, the harmonics will have frequencies for which the pitch changes very little, or perhaps increases.
 That annoying dependence of pitch on intensity is compensated for by a dependence on waveform.

-TIME AND FREQUENCY

-Finally, let's mention the Fourier duality of time and frequency.
+TIME AND FREQUENCY Finally, let's mention the Fourier duality of time and frequency.
 We can display a function in time, and we can also look at it by frequency, that is, as a spectrum of the time signal.
 The process of Fourier transformation allows us to freely switch from the time domain to the frequency domain and back.
 Those transform functions are incredibly important.
 Once again, information is the name of the game.
 It was in the eighteenth century and it still is-only more so.

-That ability to switch from one domain to the other as applied to digital implementation-remember, that is where numbers derived from our mathematically precise methods can really be utilized-allows us to approximate continuous transform functions with DFT (Discrete Fourier Transforms).
+That ability to switch from one domain to the other as applied to digital implementation-remember, that is where numbers derived from our mathematically precise methods can really be utilized-allows us to approximate con- E ULTIMATE.

+tinuous transform functions with DFT (Discrete Fourier Transforms).
 The high speed algorithm (great for high speed computers) for computing the DFT is the FFT (Fast Fourier Transform).
-We can use that FFT to find out all kinds of thigs about a waveform: How about instant spectral analysis?
+We can use that FFT to find out all kinds of thngs about a waveform: How about instant spectral analysis?
 Easy.
-Or, if we smooth the data with a window function before we compute the FFT, we could digitally filter the function.
+Or. if we smooth the data with a window function before we compute the FFT, we could digitally filter the function.
 And that is a great idea.
 The filter is dynamic-it can be programmed.
 Any time an analog function has been converted to digital form, these Fourier methods are ready to analyze and process-the chance for some extremely complex and accurate audio processing is at hand.
 Those old phase-shifting, distorting equalizers made of resistors, capacitors and inductors?
 Get rid of them.
-It can all be done with beautiful, absolute analytic preeision and grace.
+It can all be done with beautiful, absolute analytic precision and grace.
 So-the discussion of quarrelling eighteenth century scientists led to a general theory for representing functions, which makes it easy to mathematically analyze and process those functions, which has led us to digital filters-to the promise of the digital mixing console.
 Oh-if only for the sake of completeness, the ancient Babylonians deserve most of the credit.
-Thousands of years ago, their astronomical computers were already using summations of sines and cosines to predict eelestial events.
+Thousands of years ago, their astronomical computers were already using summations of sines and cosines to predict eelestial events. db September 1982